ELDER: Enhancing Lifelong Model Editing with Mixture-of-LoRA: Experiments

 \subsubsection{Implement Details}

 We use two LLMs as base models: LLaMA2 (7B) \citep{touvron2023llama2} and GPT2-XL (1.5B)\citep{radford2019gpt2}.
 To evaluate our baselines, we use their original implementations and adapt them to our datasets and base models.
 For our proposed ELDER across all settings, the rank of LoRAs is set to 8, and the number of layers that apply mixture-of-LoRA is set to 6.
 The number of LoRAs per layer is set to 4, \(k\) is set to 2, and \(\epsilon\) is set to 12. \(\lambda\) is set to \(1e-2\).
-More training details are available in Appendix \ref{sec:train}.
+More details of training and hyperparameter tuning are available in the technical appendix.